Geoalert/mapflow-docs-en/source/userguides/get_started.rst

  Here you can select one of the default providers:

  * `Mapbox Satellite <https://mapbox.com/maps/s satellite>`_ is a provider of global high resolution satellite imagery.
 The date of the image and updates cannot be chosen.
- * `World Imagery <https://www.arcgis.com/home/item.html?id=226d23f076da478bba4589e7eae95952>`_ is a provider of full coverage of the whole world with high and medium resolution satellite and aerial imagery by ESRI.
+ * `ArcGIS World Imagery <https://www.arcgis.com/home/item.html?id=226d23f076da478bba4589e7eae95952>`_ is a provider of full coverage of the whole world with high and medium resolution satellite and aerial imagery by ESRI.
 The frequency of updating images is 3-5 years.

  .. hint::
-    You can check the World Imagery metadata (date, resolution, and precision) by location.
+    You can check the ArcGIS World Imagery metadata (date, resolution, and precision) by location.
 To do this, follow this `link <https://www.arcgis.com/apps/mapviewer/index.html?layers=10df2279f9684e4a9f6a7f08febac2a9>`_, zoom in, choose the point on the map and click.

     .. image:: _static/image_metadata.png
         :alt: Search image metadata
         :align: center
-        :width: 15cm
         :class: with-border

 To read more about satellite images check :ref:`Data Providers`